apiad/pydock/README.md

 - Add a `docker-compose.yml` file to environments to handle port bindings, volumes, etc.
 - Change `dockerfile` template such that `user` and `repository` are args, inserted during `build` instead of when generating the file.
-- Generate unique environment image names for envs that have the same name but are located in different local folders
+- Generate unique environment image names for envs that have the same name but are located in different local folders.

 ### v0.0.5